 1. Check Minimum System Requirement

-This is the most important step of data recovery process.
+This is the most important step of the data recovery process.
 While choosing the location to save the recovered data always use a different storage drive.
 You can use an external hard disk for recovery if you are recovering data from an internal storage and vice-versa.

 3. Close All Applications

-Sometimes, running application does not let Stellar Data recovery access important files that are required to carry out the recovery process.
+es not let Stellar Data recovery access important files that are required to carry out the recovery process.
 It’s highly recommended that you close all running applications except Stellar Windows Data Recovery to ensure smooth and error-free data recovery.

 4. Run with Administrator Rights